whalderman/search-quality-rater-guidelines-tldr/docs/tldr/page-type.md

 # Page Type TL;DR

-::: tip High-Quality Characteristics for all Sites/Pages
+::: tip High-Quality Characteristics for all Pages

 - A satisfying amount of high quality MC
 - High expertise, authority, and trust regarding the subject matter